EI-CoreBioinformatics/portcullis/README.md

 Typing ```portcullis <mode> --help``` will bring up help and usage information specific to that mode.

-An online version of the manual can be found at [readthedocs](https://portcullis.readthedocs.org/en/latest/).
+An online version of the manual can be found here: [https://portcullis.readthedocs.org/en/latest/](https://portcullis.readthedocs.org/en/latest/).

 ##Licensing: